ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 Display a paginated list of models indexed on the connected ceramic node, which needs to be indexing model streams.

-This currently is the main entry path to [Composites Discovery](../../guides/using-composites/discovery.mdx)
+This currently is the main entry path to [Composites Discovery](../.././data-modeling-concepts#composites) <!-- replace with dedicated composites discovery page -->

 ```
 USAGE